One common reason for business failure is that the business idea is not good enough.

 Check out other important things you need to get right with this link Before owning a business: Things you need to know (2021)

-How does a business model canvas template differ from a business plan?
+What is the difference between a business model canvas template and a business plan?

 Business models are usually one page, concise overviews that follow a simple, consistent format.

 Business plans are usually much longer, more detailed documents that describe how a business will perform both from an operations perspective, as well as financially.

 The business model design template will help you overview your business concept.
 The business plan will help you implement it.

 In the past, prospective business owners were told to write detailed business plans in an attempt to work out if their business would be successful.

 And while a business plan is essential for managing a business, it is not necessarily the best tool to describe and evaluate a new business idea.